salgadopietrini/logs-backend/README.md

 **Note:** Make sure your `PORT` variable is set to `8000`, it's important for the frontend app to work correctly.

-Your enviromental variables should look something like this:
+Your environment variables should look something like this:

 ![env](/assets/env.png)

-image.png

 4. Run `npm install` to install the node modules